Stocks gain ground, Twitter soars on news of Musk stake

 Big technology and communications stocks made solid gains and helped lift the broader market in afternoon trading on Wall Street Monday.

-There were more stocks losing ground than making gains within the benchmark S&P 500, but big technology and communications stocks did the heavy lifting to offset losses elsewhere.
+More stocks were losing ground than making gains within the benchmark S&P 500, but big technology and communications stocks did the heavy lifting to offset losses elsewhere.
 Tech companies, with their pricey stock values, tend to have more weight in pushing the market up or down.

 Investors continue to monitor the conflict in Ukraine, where Russia could face even stricter economic sanctions now that details are emerging of what appear to be deliberate killings of civilians.